ducin/ducin.dev/posts/temp.md

 > One can say that software development in general is a highly sociotechnical enterprise; We are people working with people to create digital tools for people.
 - Trond Hjorteland

+## Bounded Contexts are agnostic to Deployment Architecture

+Bounded Contexts are being **designed way before any coding takes place**.
+Essentially, Strategic DDD precedes Tactical DDD.

+A concerns could arise: how can we design the contexts if we don't yet know whether we'll eventually go with Monolithic System or Distributed MicroServices/MicroFrontends architecture?